Sairyss/domain-driven-hexagon/README.md

 - Commands and Queries
 - Ports

-_More building blocks may be added if needed._
+**Note**: different implementations may have slightly different layer structures depending on applications needs.
+Also, more layers and building blocks may be added if needed.

 ---